joesweeny/statistico-data/README.md

 container

 ## gRPC
 Statistico's internal systems communicate via gRPC.
-The gRPC application specifications can be found in the [/proto](https://github.com/statistico/statistico-data/proto) directory.
+This application's gRPC specifications can be found in the [/proto](https://github.com/statistico/statistico-data/proto) directory.
 For more on gRPC view [here](https://grpc.io/docs/guides/)

 This application exposes two services: